Semi-auto-bulk-sorter-graphic-(1)

 Improving Warehouse Automation

 Every warehouse manager has two main things on their mind at all times – safety in warehouse operations, and efficiency in material handling solutions.
 You want to be able to get your work done and process all the items you need but you don’t want to sacrifice safe working conditions for your employees.
-Beyond that, moving too quickly can often lead to human error and damage the materials you are handling
+Beyond that, moving too quickly can often lead to human error and damage the materials you are handling.

 This has been a delicate balancing act for years.
 But there were always certain limitations imposed by the intrinsic nature of humans moving items.
 You can only move at a certain speed.
 Your faculties wear down over time.
 And strictly from a P&L point of view, workers require a lot of overhead with wages, benefits, vacations, and lunch breaks.